cpauliat/my-oci-scripts/README.md

 > Bash script to list the instance names and IDs in all compartments and subcompartments in a OCI tenant in a region using OCI CLI
 >
+> Prerequisites :
-> prerequisites : OCI CLI installed and OCI config file configured with profiles
+> - OCI CLI installed and OCI config file configured with profiles
+> - OCI user needs enough privileges to read all compute instances in all compartments

 ### OCI_objects_list_in_compartment.sh